Drup/pl-experiments/Readme.md

 - fmt

 If using opam,
-they can be installed with `opam install --deps ./affe.opam.locked`
+they can be installed with `opam install --deps ./affe.opam`.
+A lockfile (with strict version requirement) can be also used with `opam install --deps ./affe.opam.locked`.

 ## Running the typechecker